Blaxar/three-rwx-loader/README.md

 However, it also brings its specific set of methods as described below:

-- `setJSZip( jsZip: JSZip, jsZipUtils: JSZipUtils ): this`
+- `setFflate( fflate: fflate ): this`

-  - Provide jsZip and jsZipUtils modules to the loader, required for proper texture masks handling.
+  - Provide fflate module to the loader, required for proper texture masks handling.

 - `setTextureExtension( textureExtension: string ): this`